gtrogers/Fangorn/README.md

-# Ents
+# Fangorn

-A _simple_, one-file entity component system for Typescript and Javascript in about 100 lines of code.
+A _simple_, one-file entity component system for Typescript and Javascript in about 100 lines of code (it's where your 'ents live)

+The goal of Fangorn (other than satisfying my curiosity) is to be fast enough with remaining simple, easy to use and fun to hack on.

 ## Installation